blooo-io/hw-app-acre/README.md

 ## Are you adding Ledger support to your software wallet?

-You may be using this package to communicate with the Bitcoin Nano App.
+You may be using this package to communicate with the Acre Nano App.

 For a smooth and quick integration: